Azure/aks-engine/docs/topics/azure-stack.md

 * KeyVault Flex Volume
 * SMB Flex Volume

-### Unable to enable addons in the API Model
+### OSProfile exceeds maximum characters length error

-Addons enabled in the API Model are encoded in Base64 and included in the custom data sent to VMs.
+Addons enabled in the API Model are Base64 encoded and included in the VMs ARM template.
 There is a length limit of 87380 characters for the custom data, thus if too many addons are enabled in the API Model, the `aks-engine` operations could fail with the below error:
 ```
 Custom data in OSProfile must be in Base64 encoding and with a maximum length of 87380 characters
 ```